Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Introduction

-where the norm is the Euclidean norm.
-The kernel function $K$ is what characterizes the environment, that is its geometry.
+where the norm is the Euclidean norm, and $K$ is a positive function characterizing the environment, that is its geometry.
 If $K=1$ (or any fixed constant, for what matters), we have a {\em uniform environment}, otherwise a {\em nonuniform environment}.
-Quite clearly, if $K=1$, we are just looking at the arc-length of the path from $\ba$ to $\bb$, whereas if $K$ is not constant we have a weighted arc-length of the path.
+Clearly, if $K=1$, we are just looking at the arc-length of the path from $\ba$ to $\bb$, whereas if $K$ is not constant we have a weighted arc-length of the path.
 It is a simple exercise in calculus of variations (e.g., see \cite{Liberzon}) that, when $K=1$, the shortest path is a straight line: $\x(t)=\ba+t(\bb-\ba)$, $0\le t\le 1$, so that the cost is precisely the Euclidean distance from $\ba$ to $\bb$: $c(\ba,\bb)=\|\ba-\bb\|$, as one should expect in a uniform environment.